Micah Hyde (American football): 2019

-In week 4 against the New England Patriots, Hyde intercepted Tom Brady in the end zone.
+In week 4 against the Patriots, Hyde intercepted Tom Brady in the end zone.
 Other notable plays in Hyde's 2019 season included returning an onside kick for a touchdown to clinch a 31–21 Bills win over the Miami Dolphins in week 7, and a fumble recovery in the week 16 rematch against the Patriots.

 2020

-In Week 13 against the San Francisco 49ers on Monday Night Football, Hyde recorded a team high 12 tackles and his first interception of the season off a pass thrown by Nick Mullens during the 34–24 win.
+In Week 13 against the 49ers on Monday Night Football, Hyde recorded a team high 12 tackles and his first interception of the season off a pass thrown by Nick Mullens during the 34–24 win.

 In the Wild Card Round of the playoffs against the Indianapolis Colts, Hyde broke up a pass thrown by Philip Rivers on fourth down late in the fourth quarter to secure a 27–24 win for the Bills.

 2021

 Prior to the 2021 season, Hyde signed a two-year, $19.25 million contract extension with the Bills on March 5, 2021, keeping him under contract through 2023.
-For the season, Hyde tied his career high for interceptions, fumble recoveries, and scored his first career touchdown in Week 5 after intercepting Chiefs quarterback Patrick Mahomes.
+For the season, Hyde tied his career high for interceptions, fumble recoveries, and scored his first career defensive touchdown in Week 5 after intercepting Kansas City Chiefs quarterback Patrick Mahomes.
 They faced the Chiefs again in the AFC Divisional Round where they lost 42–36 in overtime.
 Hyde was named a second-team All-Pro at safety for the second time in his career.